 The Sutter Brothers

-Barton and Ross Sutter have established individual reputations as a musician and a writer, but when they perform as a pair their work has the kind of counterpoint and easy intimacy unique to sibling acts.
+have established individual reputations as a musician and a writer, but when they perform as a pair their work has the kind of counterpoint and easy intimacy unique to sibling acts.
 A Sutter Brothers performance is a fun-filled blend of music, storytelling, and poetry, highlighting their small town, preacher's kid roots and Scandinavian heritage.

-Ross Sutter is best known as a singer of Scandinavian, Scottish, and Irish songs, and for his wide repertoire of American traditional and popular songs.
-He accompanies himself on guitar, dulcimer, button accordion, and bodhran (the Irish goat-skin drum).
-He has performed at numerous venues throughout the region and beyond, from concert halls to libraries and schools, from outdoor festivals to senior centers, and has appeared on “A Prairie Home Companion."
-His music is featured on the recordings Walking on Air, Up the Raw, Crossing the Shannon, Hunger No more, and many others, including his popular children’s CD, Mama Will You Buy Me A Banana.
+Ross is best known as a singer of Scandinavian, Scottish, and Irish songs, and for his wide repertoire of American traditional and popular songs.
+He accompanies himself on guitar, dulcimer, button accordion, and the Irish bodhran.
+He has performed throughout the region and beyond, from concert halls to libraries and schools, and from outdoor festivals to senior centers.
+His music is featured on the recordings Walking on Air, Up the Raw, Crossing the Shannon, Hunger No more, and others, including his popular children’s album, Mama Will You Buy Me A Banana.

 Website: http://www.bartonsutter.com/